Deploy MinIO: Single-Node Single-Drive

 and useradd

 commands.
-The following example creates the user, group, and sets permissions
+The following example creates the user and group, and sets permissions

 to access the folder paths intended for use by MinIO.
 These commands typically